NLA University College

 NLA University College (NLA Høgskolen) is a private Norwegian Christian college accredited by the Norwegian Agency for Quality Assurance in Education.
-The school has about 2,000 students and 200 employees distributed across three institutions: Bergen NLA College, Gimlekollen NLA College in Kristiansand, and Staffeldtsgate NLA College in Oslo.
-The institution in Bergen is the largest and hosts the college's head office.
+The university college has about 3,300 students and 300 employees distributed across four campuses in three cities, two in Bergen, one in Sandviken and the other in Kalfaret, Gimlekollen NLA College in Kristiansand, and Staffeldtsgate NLA College in Oslo.
+The university college also offers studies at two satellite campuses, one in Trondheim and the other in Stavanger.
 NLA University College acquired its institutions in Oslo and Kristiansand after the colleges there merged with NLA University College on January 1, 2013.
+NLA University College is the only private college in Norway offering primary school teacher education.